kubecost/docs/using-kubecost/navigating-the-kubecost-ui/saved-reports/reports.md

 ## Troubleshooting

+### Reports not being passed to Kubecost correctly

-Review these steps to verify that saved reports are being passed to the Kubecost application correctly:
+Review these steps to verify reports are being passed to the Kubecost application correctly:

 1. Confirm that `global.savedReports.enabled` is set to `true`
 2. Ensure that the Helm values are successfully read into the ConfigMap